Akashi is a brand of whiskey produced by the Eigashima Sake Brewery, which produces a variety of alcoholic beverages including sake, wine, and brandy.

 However, although the patent was obtained, the correct method of making whiskey was not handed down, so it is said that what was being made at that time was imitation whiskey.

 See also this ↓ for more information on White Oak Distillery.

 3. Product name and photo

-Single Malt Akashi 4 year old Japanese Sake Cask
+Single Malt Akashi 3 years Japanese Sake Cask

 A single malt whiskey made at a small distillery in Akashi, Hyogo Prefecture, overlooking the Seto Inland Sea.

-It is stored for four years in oak casks in which sake was stored.
+It is stored for three years in oak barrels used for storing sake.

-Bottled in non-chill-filtered, non-colored casks in order to preserve the original flavor of the malt.
+Bottled in non-chill-filtered and non-colored bottles in order to enjoy the original malt flavor.